Summer23-CSCE-310-Database-Systems/chef-s_choice_Full_Repo_Final_Submission_Backup/README.md

 2. In order for the backend to connect seamlessly you first need to change the "Password" variable in the backend folder for the
    "password.js" file to your own PostgreSQL password.

-3. Now, open up another command prompt and change the current directory (CD) to ...\github-setup-chef-s_choice\backend and run the command 'npm start' to run the backend server.
+3. Now, open up another command prompt and change the current directory (CD) to `...\github-setup-chef-s_choice\backend` and run the command 'npm start' to run the backend server.

-4. Open up another command prompt and change the current directory (CD) to ...\github-setup-chef-s_choice\frontend\my-react-app and run the command 'npm start' to run the   backend server.
+4. Open up another command prompt and change the current directory (CD) to `...\github-setup-chef-s_choice\frontend\my-react-app` and run the command 'npm start' to run the backend server.

 5. From here the application should open on it's own, in the event that it does not, open up your browser and enter:
-   'http:localhost:3000' in order to load the front-end, already connected to the back-end
+   `http:localhost:3000` in order to load the front-end, already connected to the back-end

 6. From the login page you may sign in using any name, this name will be provided an automated User ID which will permanently stick to
    that name and be added to the Database.

-7. After submitting to the Login page you will be at the Recipe page, here we have implemented the CRUD functionality, making it so that
-   you may Add, View, Update, or Delete any of the tuples in the Recipe database.
+7. After submitting to the Login page you can move on to the Recipe page using the Navigation bar, here we have implemented the CRUD functionality, making it so that you may Add, View, Update, or Delete any of the tuples in the Recipe database.

 8. To complete this function, simply type in any information into the provided Text Boxes and select "Add Recipe", this will add it to the Recipe table and display itself around the top of the page to be clicked on and viewed inside those same text boxes at any time.